 Kam Wah Chung & Co.
 Museum

-As such, this year in 2018 we opened for one week during Oregon’s spring break.
-This year, we partnered with the Grant County Historical Museum, Grant County Chamber of Commerce, the Ranch and Rodeo Museum, John Day Canyon City Parks, and Mabel’s Restaurant to provide the Kids Passport to Fun.
+This past year, we partnered with the Grant County Historical Museum, Grant County Chamber of Commerce, the Ranch and Rodeo Museum, John Day /Canyon City Parks and Recreation, and Mabel’s Restaurant to provide the Kids Passport to Fun.
 Kids would receive a card displaying all the partners.
 Each participant having a passport would take it to one of the six partners and have it stamped.
 Also, we setup tables at the Canyon City Community Center on Thursday and Friday with activities for kids.
-If this week again is successful, this may become an annual event.
+It was so well received we already had our first meeting to plan for next year.

 Kam Wah Chung Museum Curator

 © 2019 Friends of Kam Wah Chung

 Chinese Year of the Earth Pig 4717